strontic/strontic.github.io/xcyclopedia/library/Utilman.exe-BE7F3D92E756F29B5FFD07220B82F685.md

 ## Possible Misuse

 *The following table contains possible examples of `Utilman.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Utilman.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --